 (Yes, I’m a little bit late to the party…)

-I’m pleased to announce that I’ll be teaching a 2-day class again at CppCon 2019 entitled Modern C++ API Design.
+I’m pleased to announce that I’ll be teaching a 2-day class again at CppCon 2019 entitled Modern C++ API and Library Design.
 The conference itself is Monday September 16th through Friday September 20th, with registration and a reception to be held Sunday the 15th.
 My class will be held the weekend before the conference, on Saturday the 14th and Sunday the 15th.

 You can find the course description here.